dotnet/wpf/Roadmap.md

 # WPF for .NET Core Roadmap

-With the introduction of .NET Core 3, WPF exists as one of [several layers](https://github.com/dotnet/core/blob/master/Documentation/core-repos.md) of .NET Core.
-Although .NET Core is cross-platform, the WPF framework relies heavily on Windows-specific platform pieces.
 This roadmap communicates priorities for evolving and extending the scope of WPF for .NET Core.

 At present, our primary focus is enabling the following for .NET Core 3.0: